imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 https://ik.imagekit.io/demo/base-video.mp4?tr=l-video,i-overlay.mp4,l-end
 ```

-You can also control the position of text overlay using these [positional parameters](overlay.md#position-of-layer).
+You can also control the position of video overlay using these [positional parameters](overlay.md#position-of-layer).

 ## Transformation of video overlay